This post may contain affiliate links. Please read our disclosure policy.

 - Serve with a straw or spoon.

-How does this slushie help a sore throat?
+How can this slushie help a sore throat?

-- Slushies (as opposed to warm beverages) numb and soothe sore tonsils and bring pain to a tolerable level.
+- Slushies (as opposed to warm beverages) feel like they numb and soothe sore tonsils, which can bring pain to a tolerable level.

 - The slushie is a great way to drink water and stay hydrated without gulping plain water down a sore throat.

 - high-speed blender (Ninja 1500 Blender with 72 oz pitcher) or Vitamix with 64 oz container)

 - knife (to cut lemon and ginger)

 - citrus squeezer (or your hands will work)